Dove (Picasso): Significance and legacy

 Picasso's images of the dove became a phenomenon around the world.
 Between 1949 and the artist's death, he created numerous works, including posters, prints and drawings, which depicted the Dove of Peace.
 Variations of the image were used for Peace Congresses in Wroclaw, Stockholm, Sheffield, Vienna, Rome and Moscow.
 Images were distributed around the world by the Peace Movement, creating new momentum for the artist's reputation.
+When the armistice that ended the Korean War was signed in what is now the North Korea Peace Museum, a copy of the image was hanging in the building and was covered up upon request from the UNC commander.

 For Picasso, the dove was both an important political symbol and a personal one.
 It was a reminder of his father, José Ruiz y Blasco, who was also a painter and had taught Picasso his early skills as an artist.
 He had drawn doves in Picasso's childhood home in Málaga in the 1880s.
 Later in life, when Picasso moved to Cannes in the South of France in 1955, he built a dovecote, allowing him to observe and depict the resident doves.
 In 1957, Picasso painted Studio (Pigeons.
 Velazquez), depicting an open window surrounded by doves.
 This was one of several paintings he created in the style of Matisse, as a homage to his friend and his doves.

 Christoph Grunenberg, Director of Tate Liverpool, said of an exhibition of Picasso's work in 2010, "This shows a very different Picasso, Picasso as a peace campaigner, Picasso as a Communist Party member, someone who was truly committed to bringing East and West during the Cold War together."